IvanFan/skilltree/process-and-thread.md

 * With the help of multiprocessing, many processes can be executed simultaneously.
 Say processes P1, P2, P3 and P4 are waiting for execution.
 Now in a single processor system, firstly one process will execute, then the other, then the other and so on.
 * But with multiprocessing, each process can be assigned to a different processor for its execution.
 If its a dual-core processor \(2 processors\), two processes can be executed simultaneously and thus will be two times faster, similarly a quad core processor will be four times as fast as a single processor.

+**Why use multi processing –**

+* The main advantage of multiprocessor system is to get more work done in a shorter period of time.
+These types of systems are used when very high speed is required to process a large volume of data.
+Multi processing systems can save money in comparison to single processor systems because the processors can share peripherals and power supplies.
+* It also provides increased reliability in the sense that if one processor fails, the work does not halt, it only slows down. e.g. if we have 10 processors and 1 fails, then the work does not halt, rather the remaining 9 processors can share the work of the 10th processor.
+Thus the whole system runs only 10 percent slower, rather than failing altogether.

+Multiprocessing refers to the hardware \(i.e., the CPU units\) rather than the software \(i.e., running processes\).
+If the underlying hardware provides more than one processor then that is multiprocessing.

+**Multi tasking system’s working –**

+* In a time sharing system, each process is assigned some specific quantum of time for which a process is meant to execute.
+Say there are 4 processes P1, P2, P3, P4 ready to execute.
+So each of them are assigned some time quantum for which they will execute e.g time quantum of 5 nanoseconds \(5 ns\).
+As one process begins execution \(say P2\), it executes for that quantum of time \(5 ns\).
+After 5 ns the CPU starts the execution of the other process \(say P3\) for the specified quantum of time.
+* Thus the CPU makes the processes to share time slices between them and execute accordingly.
+As soon as time quantum of one process expires, another process begins its execution.
+* Here also basically a context switch is occurring but it is occurring so fast that the user is able to interact with each program separately while it is running.
+This way, the user is given the illusion that multiple processes/ tasks are executing simultaneously.
+But actually only one process/ task is executing at a particular instant of time.
+In multitasking, time sharing is best manifested because each running process takes only a fair quantum of the CPU time.